 There appears to be a lessening of this way of thinking in the past 30 or so years.
 However, I think this trait remains prevalent, particularly (but not exclusively) in the more senior citizens.
 I’m not convinced that a stiff upper lip is something confined to the UK as I learn how some of my overseas friends cope.
 I also think it might be more prevalent in men, you just need to look at the gender split on cancer forums to see that.

-As someone with a cancer blog which has fielded over 160,000 views to date, I can hardly be accused of keeping quiet about my cancer.
+As someone with a cancer blog which has fielded a quarter of a million views, I can hardly be accused of keeping quiet about my cancer.
 However, that is a relatively new thing since diagnosis in 2010.
 Following that diagnosis, I kept my cancer ‘secret’ to close family, a few selected friends and only those at work who actually needed to know for administrative purposes.
 As I said in my blog “Sorry I’m out of service”, …..the image of ‘invincibility’ was important to me at that time and I thought I could deal with it and still have the same ‘look and feel’ in my life as I had before.
 Someone suggested that I should go home one day and my response was “the only way I’m leaving this building early is in an ambulance.
 Foolish?
 Absolutely (but in hindsight of course!).
 It eventually became impossible to find the same ‘look and feel’ and it took me 3 years to come out of my cancer closet.

 I suppose people have such varying personal circumstances and different characters will deal with managing their illness in different ways.
 Some rely totally on their medical team (I get this but I wouldn’t rely 100% on this strategy).
 Some rely on support groups.
 For example, take patient forums where there is a broad range of patient engagement types.
 Some people talk a lot about their issues, every cough, sneeze and ache is a worry.
 I suspect they are simply looking for support or they might be frightened and worried about a particular problem.
 I get that even though I’m not one for plastering my issues all over forums (sorry, too many widely varying responses and opinions for me).
 Perhaps some are more reserved or they already have enough support elsewhere.
 Maybe they simply get some support by reading about the experiences of others with the knowledge they have that safety net if they felt they ever needed to ask a question.
 Of course, when you compare the ‘guesstimate’ of NET patients vs online patient forum numbers, the vast majority of NET patients are not on a forum.
 Interestingly, I have many people following my blog on Facebook, twitter and WordPress, who are not on any forum.